 - original non-ongoing engagement followed advertisement of the vacancy in the Gazette, and

 - engagement is necessary for the agency's operation.

-The Australian Public Service Commissioner may authorise the engagement if he or she is satisfied that exceptional circumstances exist to justify the engagement.
+The Australian Public Service Commissioner may authorise the engagement if they are satisfied that exceptional circumstances exist to justify the engagement.

-Section 25 should not be regarded as a means of circumventing advertising and selection processes or correcting administrative errors.
+Section 30 of the Directions should not be regarded as a means of circumventing advertising and selection processes or correcting administrative errors.